-Senate Bill No. 1553 amends existing laws concerning early voting and municipal revenue sharing.
-It specifically excludes April 20, 2025, from the early voting period prior to special elections and presidential preference primaries, replacing the previously designated date of March 31, 2024.
-The bill establishes that early voting will begin five days before and end two days prior to the election, while also excluding the specified date and any legal holidays.
-Additionally, it introduces new definitions related to municipal spending, clarifying that expenditures for debt service and special education will not be included in the calculation of municipal spending.
-The bill also suspends the spending cap on the municipal revenue sharing account, allowing for more flexible fund distribution to municipalities and enabling them to apply for early disbursement of grants for specific fiscal years.
+Senate Bill No. 1553 amends existing laws related to early voting and municipal revenue sharing.
+The bill specifically excludes April 20, 2025, from the early voting period prior to special elections and presidential preference primaries, replacing the previously designated date of March 31, 2024.
+It establishes that early voting will begin five days before and end two days prior to the election, while also excluding any legal holidays.
+Additionally, the bill introduces new definitions and exclusions concerning municipal spending, clarifying that expenditures for debt service and disaster declarations will not be included in the calculation of municipal spending.

 Public Act No. 25-3: 4-66l